Our Resource Conservationist

 The goal of the program is to provide sufficient erosion control while the earth is exposed until such time that vegetation or some other impervious layer such as black-top can be re-established.
 Erosion control BMPs include items such as silt fence, hay bales, collection channels, sediment traps and basins, and ultimately permanent vegetation.

-NPDES Permits are now required for activities from 1 or more acres.
-Since 2010, construction activities that proposed to disturb 1 or more acres of land have been required to obtain coverage under the National Pollutant Discharge Elimination System (NPDES) permit.
+NPDES Permits are required for activities that disturb 1 or more acres.
+Since 2010, construction activities that proposed to disturb one or more acres of land have been required to obtain coverage under the National Pollutant Discharge Elimination System (NPDES) permit.
 The federally (EPA) mandated regulations aimed to better protect streams and other bodies of water from uncontrolled erosion and sediment pollution.
 In order to help local citizens better understand and comply with the regulations, the VCD agreed to administer the program a the county level (through the DEP).
-As of November 19th, 2010 the EPA has revised the regulations to now include any construction activities proposing to disturb between 1 acre or more.

 Projects located in High Quality (HQ) or Exceptional Value (EV) watersheds must have the PCSM plan reviewed by the DEP Soils and Waterways Section in Meadville or adequacy.
-EV and HQ watersheds in Venango County included Hemlock Creek, Dennison Run, Cherry Run, and Little Sandy Creek.
+View our Watershed Management page to view HQ and EV watersheds.

 Farming operations, such as plowing and tilling, are exempt from permit requirements, provided they have a conservation plan developed and implement BMPs to reduce erosion.
 View our Agriculture page for more information.

 Click the links below to access important forms

 Contains the application for an erosion & sediment pollution control plan review and associated fees

 This form is meant to be a guide for projects under 1 acre.
 More information may be needed.